bhatshravan/SentinelHack/README.md

 # SentinelHack
-Our website for ksit boyes
+Our website for ksit sentinel hackathon